Chaoses-Ib/DirectoryOpus/Manual/additional_functionality/everything_integration.md

 Although not required by Opus, you can use the *Indexes / Folders* page to add the location of any network drives you'd also like Everything to index.

 Finally, we recommend making sure there are no exclusions set on the *Indexes / Exclude* page.
 While not important for searching, if you want to use Everything in Opus to get fast folder sizes, it's important nothing is left out of the index or else file counts will be inaccurate.

+If Everything is already running in the background, Opus should find it automatically.
+You can also configure Opus to launch Everything the first time it is needed, if you have Everything configured not to launch at Windows startup, via the `﻿everything_autolaunch` setting in [Preferences / Miscellaneous / Advanced](/Manual/preferences/preferences_categories/miscellaneous/advanced_options.md).

 ### Fast folder sizes